 Immediately After the Surgery

-Patients who received a general anesthesia should return home from the office immediately upon discharge, and lie down with the head elevated until all the effects of the anesthesia have disappeared.
+Patients who received general anesthesia should return home from the office immediately upon discharge, and lie down with the head elevated until all the effects of the anesthesia have disappeared.
 Anesthetic effects vary by individual, and you may feel drowsy for a short period of time or for several hours.
-You should not operate any mechanical equipment or drive a motor vehicle for at least 24 hours or longer if you feel any residual effect from anesthetic.
+You should not operate any mechanical equipment or drive a motor vehicle for at least 24 hours or longer if you feel any residual effect from the anesthetic.